grand-mother/grand-ccin2p3/README.md

 }
 ```

+It's the minimal setting for Python, others options exit with VS Code keyword ...
+Please see VS Code documentation about this important file for this IDE.

-and a hidden file `.env` in root package with definition of
+The hidden file `.env` in root package with definition of
 * PATH
 * PYTHONPATH
 * GRAND_ROOT

-This file is created only if is not presented, so you can personalise it as you want after creation.
-But you can't commit it in grand_mother grand repository.
+it look like an init  `bash` file. **This file is created only if isn't exist**, so you can personalise it as you want after creation.
+But, please don't commit/push it in grand_mother grand repository because it's your personal configuration.

 ## VS Code extensions